dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - How to set up your dbt Cloud account
 - How to connect your data platform and Git repository
 - How to configure your development, orchestration, and CI/CD environments
 - How to set up environment variables and validate your models.
-You should now be ready to run your first job in dbt Cloud!

 For next steps, we'll soon share other guides on how to manage your move and tips/faqs.
 Stay tuned!